ElkanaRahadian/androidview/README.md

 # Android View

 ## Overview
-Using View to Create an Android UI
+Use of View to Create Android UI

 ## Features
 Android View :